Weimax Wines & Spirits

 The winery produces several versions of Aglianico wines.
 Their Taurasi wine from the vineyard "Macchia dei Goti" is the heavy hitter.
 This is matured in French oak barriques such as the ones in the photo directly above.

-"Salae Domini" is labeled as Aglianico dell'Irpinia though this, too, comes from Taurasi vineyards.
-It's matured in French oak, too.
-Spending less time in wood as it's vinified for immediate drinkability if their "Tari" wine.
-They seem to be changing the name of this from Tari to Tauri.
-This is an exuberantly berryish version of Aglianico and we like it served at cool cellar temp with all sorts of Mediterranean fare.
-The 2006 is currently in stock.
-Very nice!
+Spending less time in wood as it's vinified for immediate drinkability if their "Tauri" wine.
+They changed the name of this from Tari to Tauri.
+This used to be an exuberantly berryish version of Aglianico and we liked it served at cool cellar temp with all sorts of Mediterranean fare.

 Caggiano also has a modest-sized agriturismo down the hill from the winery.
 It looks like a nice place.